chvid/chalkmine/README.md

 ```

 The method queryList will do the query expecting any number of rows.
 The result will be a list of the given type.
-Because it is a not a simple type, ChalkMine will look for a constructor matching the SQL types of columns
+Because it is a not a simple type, Chalk Mine will look for a constructor matching the SQL types of columns
 (here probably varchar, varchar, integer).

 ### Modifying data